Mathematical quantum Yang-Mills theory revisited: Classical Yang-Mills theory

-Their intersection $\mathcal{C}$ is a bundle of nuclear countably Hilbert spaces over the nuclear countably Hilbert base $\mathcal{A}$.
-Together with the unions of the dual spaces $\mathcal{C}^{-s}$ they form a bundle of nuclear Gelfand triples $\mathcal{C}$ over the same base. \begin{theorem} The bundle $\mathcal{C}$ is smoothly\footnote{In this paper, smooth = infinitely differentiable.} trivial, so that the total space of $\mathcal{C}$ is smoothly isomorphic to the direct product of its base $\mathcal{A}$ and the fiber $\mathcal{C}_{a=0}$, the nullspace of the operator $\mbox{div}$ in $\mathcal{E}$. \end{theorem} \proof For $0\leq s\leq \infty$ consider the mapping
+Their intersection $\mathcal{H}$ is a vector bundle of nuclear countably Hilbert spaces over the nuclear countably Hilbert base $\mathcal{A}$.
+Together with the unions of the dual spaces $\mathcal{H}^{-s}$ they form a bundle of nuclear Gelfand triples $\mathcal{H}$ over the same base. \begin{proposition} The bundle $\mathcal{H}$ is smoothly \footnote{ In this paper, smooth = infinitely differentiable.} trivial, so that the total space of $\mathcal{H}$ is smoothly isomorphic to the Hilbert direct product of its base $\mathcal{A}$ and the transversal fiber $\mathcal{E}_\bot:=\mbox{div}(e)=0$ over $a=0$. \end{proposition} \proof

-Sobolev imbedding theorem shows that the mapping is continuous.
-Lemma \ref{pr:sur} implies that the continuous partial Frechet derivatives $\partial_ef(a,e)$ are bounded linear operators onto a fixed Hilbert space $T(s)$, the orthogonal complement of constant $a$'s. continuously dependent on the parameter $a \in \mathcal{A}^{s+2}$.
-The restrictions of $\partial_ef(a,e)$ to the orthogonal complements of the null spaces of $\mbox{div}_a$ are one-to-one.
-By the implicit function theorem on Hilbert spaces (see, e.g., \cite{Lang}), this implies that the explicit solutions $e=e(a)$ of the equation $f(a,e)=0$ provide infinitely smooth local trivializations of Hilbert bundles $\mathcal{C}^s$.